pgexperts/handyrep/docs/api.rst

 Wraps most of the other availability functions.
 Updates the status dictionary.
 Performs an auto_failover if a failover is required, and if auto_failover is configured.

+This function is not available through the Web API, is it is invoked only by the Periodic portion of that daemon.

 ::